maneesh51/maneesh51.github.io/content/events/icsb-2022/index.md

 projects: []
 ---
-Presented a poster title *Dynamic Signal Processing in Bio-Chemical Networks* from my PhD project of explaining **Theory of Information Processing in Bio-Chemical Networks with Transients**.
+Gave a mini-talk and presented a poster title *Dynamic Signal Processing in Bio-Chemical Networks* from my PhD project of explaining **Theory of Information Processing in Bio-Chemical Networks with Transients**.